globalizejs/globalize/doc/api/number/number-formatter.md

-## .numberFormatter( attributes )
+## .numberFormatter( [options] )

-Return a function that formats a number according to the given attributes.
+Return a function that formats a number according to the given options.

 ### Parameters

-**attributes**
+**options** Optional

-A JSON object including none or any of the following attributes.
+A JSON object including none or any of the following options.

 > **style** Optional
 >